funnelfiasco/resume/bcotton-resume.md

 * Maintain Unidata LDM software for weather data ingest
 * Develop scripts to generate weather data images for web and desktop use
 * Provide support to users of data visualization software
-* Administer Forecast Game, including maintain web pages and scripts, obtaining verification data, and handling player enrollment
+* Administer Forecast Game, including maintaining web pages and scripts, obtaining verification data, and handling player enrollment

 ## Education